Cognigy/Documentation/docs/en/docs/live-agent/FAQs.md

 ## Live Agent

-### What happens if you remove a user from the LiveAgent?
+### What happens if you remove a user from the  Live Agent?
-Removing a user from the LiveAgent is a bit superfluous, the user would be removed but the next time they try to log back in, their user account would be recreated.
+Removing a user from the  Live Agent is a bit superfluous, the user would be removed but the next time they try to log back in, their user account would be recreated.
 All the users management must be done from the Cognigy.AI platform site.

 Please visit the Cognigy.AI Access Control section [***here***](./../ai/tools/user-menu/access-control.md) for more information.

 ### How do I remove a user?
 Removing a user can be achieved from the Cognigy.AI platform.
-You can take out its Agent role, so that user will not be able to log into the LiveAgent system anymore or if you like you could completely remove that user from the Cognigy.AI platform.
+You can take out its Agent role, so that user will not be able to log into the  Live Agent system anymore or if you like you could completely remove that user from the Cognigy.AI platform.
 If you log into the Cognigy.AI as an admin, on the top right, under the "User Menu", you will see an "Access Control" section.
 From there you can manage the user.

 Please visit the Cognigy.AI Access Control section [***here***](./../ai/tools/user-menu/access-control.md) for more information.